 In 1877, a group of sporting gentlemen gathered in a Manhattan bar and formed the Westminster Kennel Club.
-Now in its 140th year, Westminster has become “America’s Dog Show.”
+Now in its 141st year, the Westminster Kennel Club Dog Show has been dubbed “America’s Dog Show.”

 Up first, America’s most favorite breed, the Labrador Retriever!

 The Labrador is a retrieving gun dog of medium size, with a dense, weather-resistant coat, an “otter” tail, and a clean-cut head with a “kind” expression.
 The first Labradors arrived in England from Newfoundland aboard fishing boats early in the 19th century, and imports to this country began in the early 1900s.
 Labrador temperament is outgoing, indulgent with peers, human oriented and tractable.
 Labradors can be found in guide and assistance dog programs, and substance detection and search and rescue work.
 Since 1992, the Labrador Retriever has headed the list as the most popular breed in the U.S.